AryanAT13/quant_singularity/README.md

 ## Overview

-The system is a production-style signal pod that ingests a NIFTY options market state snapshot and emits a structured trading signal through a deterministic orchestration layer.
+The system is a production style signal pod that ingests a NIFTY options market state snapshot and emits a structured trading signal through a deterministic orchestration layer.

-The pod was built under the constraint that **the orchestrator must always win over the model.** Every output — whether a valid directional signal or a forced NEUTRAL — is the result of the deterministic layer, never raw model output.
+The pod was built under the constraint that **the orchestrator must always win over the model.** Every output, whether a valid directional signal or a forced NEUTRAL — is the result of the deterministic layer, never raw model output.
 The model earns its place only after every rule-based check has been satisfied.

 ---